PINTO0309/openvino2tensorflow/README.md

                         in json.
 Specify the path to the json file.
                         'weight_replacement_config.json'
   --use_experimental_new_quantizer
-                        Use MLIR\'s new quantization feature during INT8 quantization in TensorFlowLite.
+                        Use MLIRs new quantization feature during INT8 quantization in TensorFlowLite.
   --debug
                         debug mode switch